ApostolosTsimogiannis/DS.2/Manual/README.md

 ## Undamped Head:

 The assembly and preparation are identical.
 There are just no dampers!
+See notes regarding FBL gains etc in the final assembly section.

 </details>